Meshtastic vs MeshCore feature parity

 Chat mention tokens

-Meshtastic and MeshCore use the literal form @[Display Name] in channel payloads for thread replies, emoji tapbacks, path / hop summaries, and inline references.
+Meshtastic and MeshCore use the literal form @[Display Name] in channel payloads for thread replies, legacy emoji tapbacks, path / hop summaries, and inline references.
 The client may keep the raw string in storage when a reply parent cannot be matched; the Chat tab still parses these segments for display only: brackets are hidden and the name is shown as a compact inline label (ChatPayloadText in ChatPanel.tsx, parser in chatMentionSegments.ts).
 Threading / replyId behavior is unchanged; this is purely presentational.

 MeshCore MQTT JSON envelope (v1)